gecko0307/dagon/extensions/server/README.md

 # dagon:server

 A simple secure UDP server on top of [ENet](http://enet.bespin.org/).
+Uses the same mechanism as `dagon:network`.

 Currently this extension provides only the basic transport layer.
 An actual game protocol should be implemented on user side, as well as a database driver and any related functionality.

 ## Usage